Post Impact: Plot

 In 2010, during a party at the US embassy in Berlin, Germany, scientist Gregor Starndorf is told that the comet he discovered, designated Bay-Leder 7, is headed toward Earth.
 It is large enough to cause an extinction level event and is only days away.
 He develops a satellite weapon called SolStar-2, which is moderately successful against the comet: the microwave beam cut Bay-Leder 7 in two, but the smaller part impacts in western Russia.
 The head of US embassy security, Captain Tom Parker picks up his family so that they can be evacuated.
 However, his superior, Colonel Waters, forces Parker to leave them behind, watching helplessly as the aircraft takes off.
 News reports depict the aftereffects of the impact.

 Three years later, the situation has not improved.
-Due to the debris thrown into the atmosphere, all of Europe's population was evacuated to Africa, where a new ruling body, the New United Northern States (NUNS), has been established.
+Due to the debris thrown into the atmosphere, all of Europe's population was evacuated to North Africa, where a new ruling body, the New United Northern States (NUNS), has been established.
 Oil prices also skyrocketed, enabling the Middle East to establish a firm grip on the world economy.
 A NUNS technician finds that SolStar-2 is still active.
 But the satellite can only be controlled from the command center below the Reichstag.
 The problem is, since the comet impact, Germany is covered in huge layers of ice.
 An aircraft, carrying personnel sent to investigate, explodes while flying over the area.
 Evidence points to SolStar-2 in the attack.
 NUNS President Miranda Harrison recruits Waters to lead an expedition—including ex-SAS Sarah Henley and Anna Starndorf, Gregor Starndorf's daughter—to find out who controls the satellite and destroy it.
 Although Parker knows the mission is led by Colonel Waters, he asks to join, secretly hoping that his family is somehow still alive.

 During their flight in, SolStar-2 zeroes in on their position and destroys the aircraft.
 The team manages to parachute out with two armoured personnel carriers (APCs), though.
 During the trip, they must cross through Cologne and use the Cologne Cathedral as a guide there.
 However, they lose several men to marauders and one APC to an ice geyser.
 When they finally reach Berlin, they find that the city is buried in several meters of snow.